Chapter 3 Basic class

 ## [1] "data.frame"

-# save dataset$alpha_diversity to a directory
+# save alpha_diversity to a directory

-dataset$save_alphadiv(dirpath = "alpha_diversity")
+mt$save_alphadiv(dirpath = "alpha_diversity")

 Let’s go on to beta diversity with function cal_betadiv().
 If method parameter is not provided, the function automatically calculates Bray-curtis, Jaccard, weighted Unifrac and unweighted unifrac matrixes (Lozupone and Knight 2005).